mattphillips/jest-each/README.md

    * Also under the aliases: `.it.only` or `.fit`
  - `.test.skip` to skip the parameterised tests
    * Also under the aliases: `.it.skip` or `.xit` or `.xtest`
+ - `.describe` to runs test suites with parameterised data
+ - `.describe.only` to only run the parameterised suite of tests
+   * Also under the aliases: `.fdescribe`
+ - `.describe.skip` to skip the parameterised suite of tests
+   * Also under the aliases: `.xdescribe`
  - Asynchronous tests with `done`
  - Unique test titles with: [sprintf](https://github.com/alexei/sprintf.js)